Caddy TLS On-Demand: Dynamic HTTPS with Let’s Encrypt

 Q: Is TLS On-Demand safe?

-A: Yes, as long as you use safeguards like ask
+A: Yes, as long as you use safeguards like ask validation and rate-limiting to prevent abuse.

 Q: How is Caddy different from Nginx or Apache for HTTPS?